inria-UFF/VRPSolverEasy/docs/Demos/CVRPTW.rst

 CVRPTW
 =======
-CVRPTW (Capacitated Vehicle Routing Problem with Time Windows) is a variant of the classical Vehicle Routing Problem (VRP) in which a fleet of vehicles with limited capacities is assigned to serve a set of customers with specific demands and time windows, subject to various constraints
+The capacitated vehicle routing problem with time windows (CVRPTW) is a variant of the CVRP in which each customer has a time window during which it should be visited.

-Instance formats
+Instances format
 ----------------------------

-The **cvrptw.py** file allows you to resolve **solomon** instances in the following format :
+The demo reads instances in the standard Solomon format.

 * The first line indicates the name of instance.
 * The fifth line gives the number of vehicles and the capacity.
-* From the 10th line, we have the following informations for each point of graph.
+* From the 10th line, we have the following information for each point of graph:

    * Index of the point (0 corresponds to the depot)
    * X coordinate
    * Y coordinate
    * Demand
-   * Time windows begin
+   * Time window begin
-   * Time windows End
+   * Time window end
-   * Service Time
+   * Service time

 Run instances
 ----------------------------